JestMiggles/ReverseEngineering/README.md

 ### Executive Summary

 * The EXE and DLL files seem to be malware
-* The DLL file appears to be mimicing kernel32.dll and trying to corrupt our system32 file.
+* The DLL file appears to be mimicking kernel32.dll and trying to corrupt our system32 file.
 * Both programs appear to have come from the same person, leading me to assume that the EXE file is meant to run the DLL file.

 ### Indicators of Compromise